-Now, hardly anyone goes to a coffee shop and orders a regular cup of coffee, not with all the different types of coffee drinks that have been introduced.
+Now, hardly anyone goes to a coffee shop and orders a regular cup of coffee, not with all the different coffee drinks that have been introduced.
 People who love coffee now enjoy it in a lot of different flavors and varieties.

 Some of those drinks taste more like confections than coffee, with added cream, syrups, ices and other toppings!
 Even a simple black coffee can be ordered: espresso, iced, Americano, in a variety of beans, …